LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 <img style="width:800px" src="img/ConvoBuilder/im_entities_global2.png">

+You can use global entities to manually create slot variables within the rules of interactions.
+For more on slots, including an example of this, see [here](conversation-builder-variables-slots-slots.html).

 <!--
 Global entities are automatically detected by the system, so you don’t have to add them manually.
 Global entities include: